kimgoetzke/practice-microservices/README.md

 # The Microservices Project

 This repo contains a simple, containerised microservice architecture, written in Java and using the Spring framework.
+The purpose of this project was to learn more about the interaction between microservices and their supporting infrastructure (and __not__ to create any meaningful API endpoints).

 ## Architecture overview
 ![Overview diagram](diagram.png)